Sorted header abstract pattern

 The calculators which include the effect of inflation in the results are:

-In these calculators, you can see your results without the effect of inflation by toggling the 'Take inflation into account?' button so it turns off.
+In the savings and KiwiSaver calculators, you can see your results without the effect of inflation by toggling the 'Take inflation into account?' button so it turns off.
+(The retirement calculator always includes inflation's effect.)
 You can include the effect of inflation again by reselecting the button so it turns on.

 Saving your calculators